Frequently Asked Questions

 For more details about layering and a lengthier list of helpful travel items, check out this article about packing for Alaska.

 You will need to bring a form of ID, specifically a passport or driver's license.
-We will send you a trip confirmation and detailed itinerary that you can bring with you on your trip.
+We will send you a trip confirmation and detailed itinerary 45 days prior to travel (or immediately upon confirmation if booked within 45 days of travel) that you can bring with you on your trip.
 You will not need any tickets or vouchers while traveling.

 We would love to see your photos!
 You'll find submission details on our Alaska photo contest page.